BGU-SE-Courses/2025-mbt-am/README.md

 This is a repository for the system-testing assignment of the Software Quality Engineering course at the [Ben-Gurion University](https://in.bgu.ac.il/), Israel.

 ## Assignment Description
-In this assignment, we tested an open-source software called [$$*TODO* software name$$](https://address-of-the-project.com).
+In this assignment, we tested an open-source software called OpenCart (https://www.opencart.com/).

-$$*TODO* Add some general description about the software$$
+OpenCart is a popular open-source eCommerce platform that enables businesses to create and manage online stores with ease.
+It offers a user-friendly interface, multi-store management, multi-language and currency support, and thousands of extensions for customization.

 ## Installation
-$$*TODO* Write instructions on how to install the software and prepare the testing environment$$
+For a step-by-step installation: https://www.youtube.com/watch?v=GftTTFm58d8

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
-We chose to test the following user stories:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions

-*Preconditions:* There is a course with a teacher
+We tested the OpenCart e-commerce platform by implementing test scenarios for both Admin and User roles.
+Specifically, we focused on the review management and product visibility functionalities.

+*User story:* As a user, I want to submit a review for a product

+*Preconditions:* The user is on the product page

+*Expected outcome:* A success message is displayed, confirming that the review was successfully submitted.

+*User story:* As an admin, I want to hide a specific product from the catalog, so that it is no longer available for customers to view or purchase.

+*Preconditions:* The admin is logged in to the OpenCart admin dashboard.

-*Expected outcome:* The quiz is added to the course.
+*Expected outcome:* A success message is displayed, confirming that the product is hidden from the catalog.

-*User story:* A students attempts a quiz and answers correctly.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.

-*Expected outcome:* The student receives 100.
 $$

 ## How we tested